 - Position requires reliable transportation and a valid driver license

 - Knowledge of crisis intervention and suicide / homicide assessment, appropriate therapeutic levels of care, and community resources preferred.

-- CPR certified or trained within 4 weeks of hire
+- CPR certified within 4 weeks of hire

 How to Apply